 To help my students navigate challenging words in text, I teach them to utilize context clues.
-As they are reading, I want students to identify any unfamiliar words or terms within and sentence.
-In that sentence or surrounding sentence can they find: a synonym, an antonym, the word’s definition, or infer the meaning.
-To develop this skill, we practice-A LOT.
+As they are reading, I want students to identify any unfamiliar words or terms within the sentence.
+In that sentence or surrounding sentence, can they find a synonym, an antonym, the word’s definition, or infer the meaning?
+To develop this skill, we practice A LOT.

 This organizer can be utilized for pre-reading, during reading, and post-reading.
-The goal is to give students specific words to look for within a given text, and identify context clues (synonyms, antonyms, a definition, or an inference) to make meaning of the given word.
+The goal is to give students specific words to look for within a given text and identify context clues (synonyms, antonyms, a definition, or an inference) to make sense of the given word.
 Guided practice with context clues makes progress.
 The vocabulary chart in the image above is from my Esperanza Rising Novel Study Unit.

-Reading comprehension is critical to feeling success as a reader.
+Reading comprehension is critical to feeling successful as a reader.

 The example in the image above shows literal questions generated from my Tuck Everlasting Novel Study Unit.
 While I incorporate comprehension questions into each of my units, the goal is that they are used as a guided practice tool to enhance student understanding of a text to help students recall and reflect on the reading.
 While I have created these comprehension pages within each unit, I encourage teachers utilizing my units to modify, adjust, and give students choice and voice in how they respond to the questions.